owlchester/kanka/resources/api-docs/1.0/abilities.md

 <a name="update-ability"></a>
-## Update a Ability
+## Update an ability

-To update a ability, use the following endpoint.
+To update an ability, use the following endpoint.

 | Method | URI | Headers |
 | :- |   :-   |  :-  |